post updated to consider Special Edition, recent Unofficial Skyrim Patch changes, and edited to be more concise

 Necromage defined in game: “All spells more effective against undead.”

 The Necromage perk increases spell strength and duration on undead (details on elderscrolls.wikia), great for fighting vampires and powerful draugr.
 Handy for healing undead minions, too (Dawnguard DLC).
 If the player character (PC) is a vampire then the perk also increases affects including weaknesses.
-This nearly seems fair earning extra power at the cost of achieving Restoration 70 with increased weakness to fire and sunlight.
-And it’s what a player would expect with their vampire character.
-Interpretation of “against undead” may vary, but I’d like to see proof including player character is not intended by the designers.
-And “all spells” certainly includes those affecting the PC.
+It’s what a player would expect with their vampire character.
+Interpretation of “against undead” may vary, but “all spells” certainly includes those affecting the PC.
+This change contradicts game material thus introduces an error.

 6. Grimsever changed to two-handed (v1.2.3)

-Mjoll’s lost sword, Grimsever, is a one-handed weapon, but she’s better with two-handed style.
 Perhaps Mjoll has grown more proficient with two-handed since losing Grimsever.
 She’s changed her life since then.
 A one-handed Grimsever makes Mjoll’s history more interesting; a better story.
 Sure, it could be a mistake, but what is the factual proof?
-Besides, Grimsever makes a nice one-handed weapon.
-Several other NPCs come with gear they aren’t most proficient with.
 Give your follower what she needs.

-This change should be player’s choice.
-Older mods had this covered.
+This change should be player preference which older mods had covered.

 7. Erik the Slayer class changed to match equipment (bugs #14739, #19324)

 Several other characters were changed as well, but I call out Erik the Slayer because it makes more sense that he starts out with mismatched equipment.
 It fits his story!
-More importantly, part of the game is to determine the best gear for the follower.
 Mistake or not, Erik is a more interesting character by starting out with gear he isn’t proficient with.
 Erik may become a slayer as he builds his skill set, but he starts out as a hoe-pusher.

 - “Bucket moved on to shelf to prevent Wilhelm from stepping in it and dragging it around the inn.”
 (Bug #15101)